abhivishwa2/OneNote-MCP-For-GeminiSpark/README.md

 # Setup Custom Connected App in Gemini Spark

  - Click on Connected Apps
- - Fill MCP Server URL
+ - Fill <MCP Server URL>/sse  (Do not forget to add /sse at the of the URL)
  - In Advance Settings -> Fill Azure Client ID
  - Click on Copy Redirect URI and Go to Azure Portal --> Azure Client App --> Authentication --> Redirect URIs  --> Add URI --> Web --> Paste the Copied Link --> Remove any other Redirect URIs
- - Click next and Follow screens.
+ - On the Connected App Dialog box -> Click next and Follow screens.
  - Onenote Mcp server will be created in Connected App Screen

 ## Usage